numtel/mysql-live-select/README.md

 * :star2: [All types allowed by `node-mysql`](https://github.com/felixge/node-mysql#type-casting) are supported by this package.
 * :speak_no_evil: While 64-bit integers in MySQL (`BIGINT` type) allow values in the range of 2<sup>64</sup> (± ½ × 2<sup>64</sup> for signed values), Javascript's internal storage of numbers limits values to 2<sup>53</sup>, making the allowed range of `BIGINT` fields only `-9007199254740992` to `9007199254740992`.
 Unsigned 64-bit integers must also not exceed `9007199254740992`.
 * :point_right: `TRUNCATE` statement does not cause corresponding `DeleteRows` event.
 Use unqualified `DELETE FROM` for same effect.
+* When using fractional seconds with `DATETIME` and `TIMESTAMP` data types in MySQL > 5.6.4, only millisecond precision is available due to the limit of Javascript's `Date` object.

 ## Run Tests